risk-first/website/introduction/Risk-Theory.md

 Under these circumstances, we often see _Pooh-Bear Procrastination_:

 > "Here is Edward Bear coming downstairs now, bump, bump, bump, on the back of his head, behind Christopher Robin.
-It is, as far as he knows, the only way of coming downstairs, but sometimes he feels that there really is another way…if only he could stop bumping for a moment and think of it!" - [A. A. Milne, _Winne-the-Pooh](http://amzn.eu/d/acJ5a2j)
+It is, as far as he knows, the only way of coming downstairs, but sometimes he feels that there really is another way…if only he could stop bumping for a moment and think of it!" - [A. A. Milne, _Winne-the-Pooh_](http://amzn.eu/d/acJ5a2j)

 ## Is This Scientific?

-**Risk-First** is an attempt to provide a practical framework, rather than a scientifically rigorous analysis.
+Enough with the numbers and the theory:  **Risk-First** is an attempt to provide a practical framework, rather than a scientifically rigorous analysis.
 In fact, my view is that you should _give up_ on trying to compute risk numerically.
 You _can't_ work out how long a software project will take based purely on an analysis of (say) _function points_.
 (Whatever you define them to be).

 - First, there isn't enough evidence for an approach like this.
 We _can_ look at collected data about IT projects, but [techniques and tools change](Silver-Bullets).
 - Second,  IT projects have too many confounding factors, such as experience of the teams,